Vonr/vonr.github.io/articles/why-rust.md

 }
 ```

-There are also alternative syntaxes to specify bounds.
+There are also alternative syntax to specify bounds.
 For longer bounds like that of `double_and_print`, we can use the `where` keyword to specify the bounds after the arguments.

 ```rs,ignore